-Whether the time is “springing forward” as it did this past weekend, or you’re looking forward to “falling back” to standard time (and “gaining” an hour of sleep) in the fall, there are issues — especially if you’re a parent.
-These time changes wreak havoc on your children’s sleep schedule and, by extension, yours as well.
-So how can you help your kid adjust to the time change?
+Really to “fall back” to standard time (and “gaining” an hour of sleep) this weekend?
+Well, even with that alleged gain, there are issues.
+These time changes wreak havoc on you and your children’s sleep schedule.
+So how can you help you, your friends, your partner/spouse, and your kid adjust to the time change?

-Changing time is tough on everyone, especially kids, because it can disrupt normal internal sleep rhythms.
+Changing time is tough on everyone because it can disrupt normal internal sleep rhythms.
 The result?
-Cranky kids whose immune systems, stress levels, and learning abilities are impacted by the time change.
+Cranky kids and adults whose immune systems, stress levels, and learning abilities are impacted by the time change.

 When it gets lighter and darker at different times, our bodies aren’t automatically in sync with the switch.
 It takes time for the body to adjust, kids and adults alike.